aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 p^{k+1}_{i,j}=\frac14(p^k_{i-1,j}+p^k_{i+1,j}+p^k_{i,j-1}+p^k_{i,j+1})-\frac14b_{i,j}\Delta^2
 \end{equation}

 There is of course no exact way to determine if we have performed enough iterations.
-However, if the iterative method is able to solve the equation, the difference between too successive iterated values should become increasingly small as we converge to the exact solution.
+However, if the iterative method is able to solve the equation, the difference between too successive iterated values should become increasingly small, as we converge to the exact solution.
 We will therefore adopt the same strategy as the one we used for the grid convergence study.
-We will measure the difference in L2-norm between $p^{k+1}$ and $p^k$ and stop iterating once it falls below a given values.
+We will measure the difference in $L2$-norm between $p^{k+1}$ and $p^k$ and stop iterating once it falls below a given values.

 +++